cdasilvasantos/djangodocker/instructions_todo.md

 ## Step 4: Templates and Styling

 1. Create HTML templates in the `todo/templates/todo/` directory.
-In each one of these HTML files, ensure you have '{% load static %}' above the HTML code.
+In each one of these HTML files, ensure you have `{% load static %}` above the HTML code.

     - `todo_list.html`: Display a list of TODO items.
     - `todo_detail.html`: Show details of a single TODO item.
     - `todo_form.html`: Form to add or edit TODO items.
     - `todo_confirm_delete.html`: Confirmation for deleting a TODO item.

 2. Style the application using CSS.
 Create a `style.css` file in `todo/static/todo/`.
-After this, ensure you add the following link to all the HTML files, '<link rel="stylesheet" type="text/css" href="{% static 'todo/style.css' %}">'
+After this, ensure you add the following link to all the HTML files, `<link rel="stylesheet" type="text/css" href="{% static 'todo/style.css' %}">`

 ## Step 5: Test CRUD Operations